-Study tracks variation between hospitals in vena cava filter useMarch 18th, 2013 in Cardiology /
+Study tracks variation between hospitals in vena cava filter useMarch 18, 2013 in Medicine & Health / Cardiology

 The frequency of vena cava filter (VCF) use to prevent migration of blood clots to the lungs in patients with acute venous thromboembolism (VTE) appears to vary widely and be associated with which hospital provides the patient care, according to a study of California hospitals published Online First by JAMA Internal Medicine.

 The placement of a VCF may be the only treatment option available if anticoagulation treatment cannot be given.
 The use of VCFs continues to increase despite uncertainty about the relative benefits vs. the risks of the implantable medical devices, according to the study background.